 Try the coffee before you add anything, as it has a smooth, creamy taste that is different from any other brew method.

-Flavored syrups may be good in nitrogen cold brew, but nutty ones are especially well-suited for the coffee’s profile.
+Flavored syrups are a good addition to nitrogen cold brew, and nutty ones are especially well-suited for the coffee’s profile.

 Experiment with hazelnut, toffee nut and french vanilla to see how you like them.

-Alternatively, go with adult-themed flavors of Irish cream or amaretto for a different kind of caffeine kick.
+Alternatively, go with adult-themed flavors of Baileys Irish cream or amaretto for a different kind of caffeine kick.